If you don’t have a floor plan to digitalise, you will need to create it manually.

 - Magic cube.

-Although predefined rooms may seem like a good pick, you will need to adjust walls length for every wall in the room if it differs from the template.
+Although predefined rooms may seem like a good pick, you will need to adjust the length of the wall for every wall in the room if it differs from the template.
 With a bit of practice, you can get quite good at using the drawing tool that might speed up the whole process for you a lot.

-Once that is done you can name each room to better navigate through your plan.
+Once that is done, you can name each room to navigate your plan better.

 The next step is to place doors, arcs and windows.